Helping students learn through guidance and support.

 When using learning management systems such as UB Learns, instructors can create rubrics in their course and attach them directly to assignments.
 Once the rubric is added to an assignment it becomes interactive allowing grading to be done efficiently and given to students promptly.

-The UB Learns help site contains information on interactive rubrics, such as how to create them, how to associate them with gradable content and how to share them with your students.
+The LMS Support site help site contains information on rubrics, such as how to create them, how to associate them with gradable content and how to share them with your students.

 Assess progress during learning to adjust and improve instruction while gathering evidence about students’ level of understanding.
 In UB Learns, you can provide student feedback using tools such as quizzes, polls and journals.